 Unum UK SII Group and UL's Capital strategy is to maintain an appropriate quantity and quality of capital consistent with its overall business strategy and prevailing regulatory requirements to protect policyholders and provide the shareholder with an appropriate return for the level of risk taken.
 UL maintains a Capital Management Framework, which is used to ensure that the company retains sufficient capital to meet obligations as they fall due.
 The Framework sets the principles, standards and policies to execute the capital management strategy.
 It also sets out the capital contingency plan in the event that capital risk appetite and limits are breached.

-UL monitors its performance against a three year business plan.
+UL monitors its performance against a three year capital forecast.

-UL's capital management framework has been reviewed over the reporting period; there have been no material changes.
+UL's capital management framework is reviewed regularly; there have been no material changes over the reporting period.

 Capital Management Framework